-Subject Risk(s) Identified Risk Level H/M/L Eliminate, Reduce, Transfer, Share, Insure, Accept Management of Risk Eliminate, Reduce, Transfer, Share, Insure, Accept Staff/Member Action & Frequency engagement address the main concerns of the community and address strategic, longterm needs communicate its own purpose and actions to the community through a Council business Plan, regular committee and topic reports published on the website, accessibility to councillors and staff at the PC office and at the larger markets.
-The PC also publish a regular newsletter which is distributed to all residents recently been reinforced.
-Extreme Weather conditions 84.
-Emergency Plan M А The PC is currently developing an Emergency Plan in conjunction with East Suffolk Council Environment and aesthetics 85.
-Degradation of the local environment L А The PC maintains an active role in planning matters.
+Subject Risk(s) Identified Risk Level H/M/L Eliminate, Reduce, Transfer, Share, Insure, Accept Management of Risk Eliminate, Reduce, Transfer, Share, Insure, Accept Staff/Member Action & Frequency addı strat nmunity and lress tegic, long- n needs regular newsletter which is distributed to all residents Extreme Weather conditions 84.
+Eme ergency Plan M А The PC is currently developing an Emergency Plan in conjunction with East Suffolk Council Environment and aesthetics the gradation of local ironment L Α The PC maintains an active role in planning matters.
 It also strives to conserve the ecology of the parish to the best of its abilities in conjunction with Government agencies and the NFP sector to maintain a sustainable and balanced community and environment.
 Existing procedures are deemed adequate.
-Personal Injury 86.
-Play area, village hall, allotments or other council owned areas M A While these areas are mentioned in the risk assessment, it is important to understand that these risks are insurable.
+Personal Injury allot othe y area, ige hall, tments or er council ned areas M A While these areas are mentioned in the risk assessment, it is important to understand that these risks are insurable.
 The council should demonstrate through records of regular checks that it was not negligent.
-Maintenance 87.
-Reduced value of assets or amenities -loss of income or performance M A Annual maintenance inspection Diary Wickham Market Cemetery 88.
-To address risks M R, I & A The Cemetery Group &amp; the Environment Group have site meetings when issues of maintenance are discussed with contractors.
+Maintenance of as ame of in duced value ssets or enities -loss ncome or formance M A Annual maintenance inspection Diary Wickham Market Cemetery 88.
+To a address risks M R, I & A The Cemetery Group &amp; the Environment Group have site meetings when issues of maintenance are discussed with contractors.
 Trees are inspected and the appropriate works are carried out accordingly.
 The contractors are East Suffolk Services, who have all the necessary qualifications to carry out the work.
 An assessment of the brick built shed (Bier House) was also carried out (this is padlocked for security) along with the seating within the cemetery.
 These are all to reduce risk of accident to visitors to the cemetery.
 Undertakers have been issued with safety guidelines and regulations to ensure the safety of visitors.
 Ground anchors for new memorials are now mandatory within the cemetery to protect visitors.
-Relatives are asked to remove breakable vases in view of safety concerns issued by Existing procedures are deemed adequate.
+Relatives are asked to remove breakable vases in view of safety concerns issued by the contractors.
+Existing procedures are deemed adequate.
 After mitigation actions, the risk is tolerable.
-Additional annual recording of tree safety by a professional would reduce this risk
+Additional annual recording of tree safety by a professional would reduce this risk Bus Shelter & Street 89.
+To a address risks L А The condition of the bus shelter is monitored by the Clerk and other Councillors to protect users from injury as it is so visually prominent.
+Repairs are organised accordingly.
+Existing procedures are deemed adequate.